A/N: Warning for some violence in this chapter

 “Eftychia,” Leandros acknowledged.
 “What are you three doing here?”

 “What are you doing here?”
 Evelyne asked.
 Now that she was no longer shouting, her voice had gone back to its usual gentle lull.
-“We’re here to rescue you, and it turns out you’re just wandering around?”
+“We came here to rescue you and you’re just wandering around?”

 “I’m flattered,” Leandros said.
 He sounded, to Roman, more suspicious than flattered, but he doubted the others could hear the difference.
 “We were about to escape on our own— you didn’t have to come for us.”